 This relationship was also reflected in the loaded portion of the movement, with the advance-car-award program's 6.7-day average proving 13.6% above the 5.9-day average for tendered grain shipments.
-The reverse was true, however, of the empty movement.
-Here the 6.7-day average on advance-car-award movements fell well below the 7.2 days given over to tendered grain.
+However, there was no difference between the two groups in terms of the empty movement, where both averaged 6.7 days.